akashdeepjassal/VREP-RL-bot/README.md

 Reinforcement Learning in Vrep
 # RL-Car

-This project implements OpenAI's gym like interface for V-Rep to train reinforecement learning aggents.
+This project implements OpenAI's gym like interface for V-Rep to train reinforecement learning agents.

 Following two experiments were modeled on the aforementioned environment using Deep Q-Networks (DQN) in Keras,